aharonium/opensiddur.org/posts/HTML/prayers/secular-calendar/state-of-israel/yom-haatsmaut/the-peoples-blessing-by-hayyim-nahman-bialik-1894.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-If to build to the roof a lifetime suffice not,
+If to build to the roof a lifetime suffice not
-And you lay but the base of your national home,
+And you lay but the base of your national home
-Enough have you wrought; your achievement despise not They that come after will yet rear the dome.
+Enough have you wrought; your achievement despise not They that come after will yet lay the line.
 </div></td></tr>